philipturner/swift-colab/README.md

 // 64
 ```

-Swift-Colab has several powerful features, including [magic commands](./Documentation/MagicCommands.md) and [Google Drive integration](./Documentation/GoogleDriveIntegration.md).
+The Swift kernel has several powerful features, including [magic commands](./Documentation/MagicCommands.md) and [Google Drive integration](./Documentation/GoogleDriveIntegration.md).
 Unfortunately, they are not fully documented yet.
 The old swift-jupyter's [usage instructions](https://github.com/google/swift-jupyter#usage-instructions) may be useful in the meantime.

 ## Installing Packages